 For The House in the Woods, photographer Kai Fagerström captured magical communities of wild animals living in abandoned cottages surrounding his summer house in idyllic Suomusjärvi, Finland.
 After residents had moved or passed away, he noticed that the houses fell into disrepair, and amazingly, small paw-prints dotted the dusty interior surfaces.
 Through the broken windows and across the chipped walls, scurried foxes, red squirrels, owls, voles, and badgers, who had dug tunnels beneath a fireplace.
-Waiting for hours to catch a glimpse of the little creatures, the photographer stealthily tossed peanuts to tempt them into his frame.
+He often waited for hours to catch a glimpse of the little creatures.

 All images © Kai Fagerström